Beijing–Guangzhou high-speed railway

-The Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway or Jingguangshengang high-speed railway from its Chinese name is a high-speed railway corridor of the CRH passenger service, connecting Beijingxi station in Beijing and Futian station in Shenzhen, Guangdong (from there onwards to cross the border to West Kowloon station in Kowloon, Hong Kong through the XRL) in less than nine hours of travel time.
+The Beijing–Guangzhou high-speed railway or Jingguang high-speed railway from its Chinese name is a high-speed railway corridor of the CRH passenger service, connecting Beijing Fengtai station in Beijing and Guangzhounan station in Guangdong.
 It is 2230 km long, and is the only Chinese high-speed railway to cross a border that requires immigration and customs clearance.
 The existing, conventional Jingguang railway runs largely parallel to the line.

 The line forms part of the Beijing–Harbin, Beijing–Hong Kong (Macau) corridor, based on the "Eight Verticals and Eight Horizontals" railway master plan announced in 2016.

 History

 Construction started in 2005.
 The Wuhan–Guangzhou section opened in December 2009, the Guangzhou–Shenzhen section opened in December 2011, the Zhengzhou–Wuhan section opened in September 2012, and the Beijing–Zhengzhou section was opened in December 2012.
 The 36 km cross-border Shenzhen–Hong Kong section opened on 23 September 2018.
 The line is the world's longest high-speed rail route.
 The high speed rail line cuts travel time by more than half.
 The line fully opened on 23 September 2018.